TokenGift/whitepaper.tongifter.xyz/docs/daily-gift.md

 # ⏰ TG Channel Daily Gift

 **Improve community activity and make it possible for users to earn more tokens.
-Therefore, we have added daily gifts in the [Official TG Channel](https://t.me/tokengiftnews).**
+Therefore, we have added Daily Gifts in the [Official TG Channel](https://t.me/tokengiftnews).**

 ## How does it work?